 Now let's get down to the drawbacks of using a VPN.
 Even though VPNs provide security, there can be situations where your privacy can be compromised.

-For the VPN to protect your data and provide anonymity, the client software should function.
+The client software should function for the VPN to protect your data and provide anonymity.
 If the software fails, then the data from your device will no longer be secure, and you won't be anonymous.
 This will lead to your ISP or hackers having access to spy on your activities.
 However, some VPN software comes with a kill switch that shuts down the internet connection if the software malfunctions.

 Payment is Higher